 ii.
 Describe how these requirements, policies and procedures apply to all other providers eligible to deliver CCDF services (e.g., license-exempt CCDF eligible providers), in accordance with 98.43(a)(1)(i) and 98.16(o).
-Describe and provide citations program staff.
+Describe and provide citations

+These checks are currently completed on all Family, Friend, and Neighbor providers in the ABCQ program.
+By October 1, 2018, SC will be conducting a check of the sex offender registry as indicated above upon receipt of the request (via LA form 2924) for a sex offender check by the legally-Exempt provider or by the ABCQ or SC Voucher program staff.
 A check of the sex offender registry will be needed prior to approval of the facility to be eligible to participate in the Quality program.
 This will be an ongoing requirement.
 If the DSS form that is collected which requests a check for the sex offenders indicate the child care staff lived in another state within the previous 5 years, a check of that state's sex offender registry through the Adam Walsh's site is conducted and the Sex Offender Registry of that state.
 If eligible, written notification giving approval is sent to the Director of the child care facility.
 Also, the CCL regional office responsible for monitoring the child care facility is also provided a copy of the approval for the case file.
 If ineligible, the director and the quality program will receive a written notification and that employee will not be able to work in child care.
 A check of the sex offender registry will be required to be updated every 3 years at the renewal of Provider Agreements to participate in ABCQ.